celadari/json-logic-scala/docs/_posts/evaluate-json-logic-typed.md

 and mappings from the operator codename to the right method to be used for evaluation.

 ### Evaluation example:

-The following expression
+Consider the following expression:

 $$\mathbf{price} \ge 20\ \&\ \mathbf{label}\neq\mathbf{label2}$$
 $$\mathbf{price} \ge 20\ \&\ \mathbf{label}\neq\mathbf{label2}$$

-leads to the following abstract syntax tree
+It is represented by the following abstract syntax tree:

 <p align="center">
     <img src="/assets/boolean_logical_tree.png" alt="drawing" width="500"/>
 </p>

-if evaluated with the following `EvaluatorValueLogic`
+If evaluated with the following `EvaluatorValueLogic`

 ```scala
 class IncrementLeafInt(intToBeAdded: Int) extends EvaluatorValueLogic {